mehdisafari77/ReadMe-Generator/README.md

 # README Generator

 ## Summary
-this is a project that creates a README file for a user after prompting multiple questionsin the terminal using node.js.
+this is a project that creates a README file for a user after prompting multiple questions in the terminal using node.js.
 After the questions are answered the generator will generate a README file using "inquirer" and "fs.writeFile" from the NPM library.

 ## README Generation GIF
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/75599021/137399929-0de70bfa-da58-44ae-b866-b6efd118a081.gif)